 Here’s one misconception about memory techniques: Memory Techniques will give you PERFECT recall.

 Using memory techniques doesn’t mean that you won’t forget the information anymore.

 Ever experienced remembering a mnemonic, but don’t remember what it means?

 Without practice, your ability to decode something from a memory technique gradually declines.
-That’s why I first discussed revision techniques in Part 4 of the Study Smart series.

 What memory techniques actually do is give you a more robust piece of stimulus for the brain.